MichaelChestnut/FermenTech/README.md

 ## Grafana

-Steps to begin setting up a dashboard to display the data from the influxDB database.
+Listed below are steps to begin setting up a dashboard to display the data from the influxDB database.
 For official instructions, refer to the documenation here: https://grafana.com/docs/grafana/latest/

 1. Open a browser and access port 3000 of the device that the database and Grafana instance are running on
    <img width="413" alt="Screen Shot 2023-05-22 at 1 47 13 PM" src="https://github.com/NAU-IoT/CSVtoSQL/assets/72172361/6a7c722f-6b13-4bf4-a1e6-6994bcdc0bbb">